 The number of hours a person needs to sleep will vary across ages and are especially impacted by lifestyle and health.
-To function optimally, most adults need 7-9 hours of sleep each night.
+To function optimally, it is suggested that most adults need between 7-9 hours of sleep each night.
 About thirty percent of people say that they don’t feel that they get enough sleep.
 Our hurried lifestyles and nearly nonstop interaction with technology and screens may have something to do with it.

 During our waking hours, a chemical called adenosine builds up in the blood.
 While we sleep, the body breaks down adenosine.
 When we don’t sleep for a sufficient amount of time, adenosine builds up in the bloodstream.
 This, in turn, will make us more sleepy and slow down reaction time.

 But catching up on sleep is easier said than done.
 Most sleep experts say that you actually cannot catch up on sleep at all.
 Once you’ve missed it, it’s too late.
 This is because our body and brain need to get the right amount of sleep on a regular basis to function well.
 The common strategy of sleeping less throughout the work week by staying up late and waking up early to head to the office—and then sleeping in as late as possible on the weekends—causes the body to remain in a constant state of exhaustion and confusion.

 Just like with financial debt, sleep debt has to be repaid, sooner or later.
 The more sleep you miss, the bigger your balance.
 But you can’t simply sleep an extra hour to make up for a lost one.
 Paying off your “sleep debt” slowly and gradually is the most effective method.
 This, in combination with following better sleep habits, is the key to getting an adequate amount of hours of shuteye each night.

 Here are some ways of encouraging higher quality, more regular sleep:

 1. Clean up your sleep hygiene habits